nationalarchives/dig/README.md

 #### Bower dependency management

 Bower manages jQuery and Bootstrap dependencies.
 Installation of Bower is therefore necessary.
 Having installed Bower you can install dependencies with ```bower install```

+#### Grunt

+Bower is used for task automation, including:

+* compiling SASS to CSS
+* running a 'watch' task on `.scss` files

+If you have previously installed the `grunt-cli` you will be able to install the required packages with `npm install grunt` and then initiate the watch task with `grunt watch`.

 ### PHPUnit